ahmadirfanx/fullstack-react-assessment/README.md

 By following these instructions, you should be able to successfully run the project on your local environment and explore its features.

-## Linting Configuration

-The project includes an ESLint configuration tailored for a TypeScript and React codebase, ensuring adherence to best practices and industry standards.
-If you wish to modify or extend the linting rules, refer to the ESLint documentation and the `.eslintrc.json` file in the project root.

 ## Conclusion